Improving the Transferability of Adversarial Examples via Direction Tuning: Experiments

 We perform seven gradient-based attacks (i.e., I-FGSM~\cite{I-FGSM} and its variants, and the proposed DTA and VDTA) on the surrogate model to generate adversarial examples.
 The attack success rate (ASR), which is the misclassification rate of the generated adversarial examples on the victim model, is shown in Tables~\ref{tab:direction-tuning} and \ref{tab:with-defenses}.

-Table~\ref{tab:direction-tuning} shows that the ASR of direction tuning attacks (DTA) on all victim models is significantly higher than that of I-FGSM and its corresponding variants under the black-box setting and is similar to the ASR of the other comparative attacks under the white-box setting.
-Specifically, our DTA can improve the average ASR by 12.1\% and 12.0\% with VGG16~\cite{VGG} and ResNet50~\cite{ResNet} as surrogate models respectively in comparison with I-FGSM~\cite{I-FGSM} and its variants.
-When variance tuning~\cite{VMI-FGSM} is integrated into these adversarial attacks, the average ASR of our VDTA is 7.0\% and 5.4\% higher than that of other attacks with VGG16~\cite{VGG} and ResNet50~\cite{ResNet} as surrogate models, respectively.
+Table~\ref{tab:direction-tuning} shows that the ASRs of direction tuning attack (DTA) on all victim models are significantly higher than that of I-FGSM and its corresponding variants under the black-box setting.
+Additionally, the ASRs of direction tuning attack (DTA) on surrogate models are similar to that of the other comparative attacks under the white-box setting.
+Specifically, our DTA can improve the average ASR by 12.1\%, 12.0\% and 9.2\% with VGG16~\cite{VGG}, ResNet50~\cite{ResNet} and Inception-v3~\cite{Inception-v3} as surrogate models respectively in comparison with I-FGSM~\cite{I-FGSM} and its variants.
+When variance tuning~\cite{VMI-FGSM} is integrated into these adversarial attacks, the average ASR of our VDTA is 7.0\%, 5.4\% and 5.8\% higher than that of other attacks with VGG16~\cite{VGG}, ResNet50~\cite{ResNet} and Inception-v3~\cite{Inception-v3} as surrogate models, respectively.

 In addition, Table~\ref{tab:with-defenses} shows that our VDTA achieves an average ASR of 76.2\%, surpassing the latest gradient-based attacks by a large margin of 7.1\%.
 Hence, the results in Table~\ref{tab:with-defenses} demonstrate that our methods can achieve great generalization to attack advanced defense models.
 Moreover, the increasing threat in the advanced defense models raises a new security issue for the development of more robust deep learning models.